CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 For demonstration purposes, I chose the Cosmonaut app with all its necessary dependencies.
 Nevertheless, the same principle applies to all other apps within our future iOS/macOS ISS foundational framework.

-You can download the [pre-build repository](https://github.com/CyrilCermak/modular-architecture-on-iOS) and fully focus on the step by step explanations in the book or you can build it on your own up until a certain point.
+You can look at the `iss_modular_architecture` folder and fully focus on the step by step explanations in the book or you can build it on your own up until a certain point.

 As a reminder, the following schema showcases the Cosmonaut app with its dependencies.

 <div style="float:center" markdown="1">
 ![Cosmonaut app](assets/Cosmonaut.png){ width=70% }
 </div>

 ## Creating workspace structure